ROBERT-MCDOWELL/almobine/README.md

 # almobine
-Science linking prime numbers and the law of Creation
+Science linking prime numbers and the law of Creation intiated by Mustapha Malaainine.